BIOL F195 F02 – Introduction to Alaska’s Flora

 Download an expanded course manual for this course which contains notes and diagrams detailing vascular plant morphology as well as the syllabus and schedule (as a PDF, 26MB).

-- A laboratory kit that includes: plant dissecting kit, plant press (instructions for making one are included in the course)
+- A laboratory kit that includes: plant dissecting kit (a sharp knife or razor blade will work too), plant press (instructions for making one are included in the course)

 - A smart phone or tablet, that is capable of taking photographs and can be fitted with a macrolens to take magnified images of flowers and dissections